 We will prepare your Marital Settlement Agreement, which describes how you will handle your money, and your Parenting Plan, which describes how you will co-parent your children.
 Additionally, we will fill out the other necessary forms you will need to obtain an uncontested divorce.
 After your documents are signed, we will file them with the court.

 Depending on the issues and the personalities involved, our process typically involves two or three meetings.
 Each meeting runs from one to three hours.
 The length of time between meetings varies and is determined by your schedules and preferred pace.
 Often, the process will be combined with some individual telephone or email consultation.

 Dissolution of Marriage/Divorce with minor children $3800

 This fee includes up to eight hours in our office (typically two 3-hour sessions followed by a 90-minute session), preparation of your Marital Settlement Agreement and Parenting Plan, preparation of the standard paperwork/forms needed for filing an uncontested dissolution of marriage/divorce, courier service for filing your paperwork, and reasonable telephone and/or email communication throughout the process.

 Dissolution of Marriage/Divorce with assets and no minor children $2800

 This fee includes up to six hours in our office (typically one 3-hour session followed by a 2-hour session and a 1-hour session), preparation of the standard paperwork/forms you will need to file for an uncontested dissolution of marriage/divorce, courier service for filing your paperwork, and reasonable telephone and/or email communication throughout the process.

 Dissolution of Marriage/Divorce with minimal (or no) assets and no children $2300

-This fee include up to four hours in our office (typically two, 2-hour sessions), preparation of the standard paperwork/forms you will need to file for an uncontested dissolution of marriage/divorce, courier service to the courthouse for filing your paperwork, and reasonable telephone and/or email communication throughout the process.
+This fee includes up to four hours in our office (typically two, 2-hour sessions), preparation of the standard paperwork/forms you will need to file for an uncontested dissolution of marriage/divorce, courier service to the courthouse for filing your paperwork, and reasonable telephone and/or email communication throughout the process.